markf06/alexaActivityManager/README.md

-A custome alexa skill for performing a workflow of your choice.
+A custom Alexa Skill for performing a workflow of your choice.

 It  links to a remote server that manages state.
 Its primary intention is to drive a VR application written in Unity3D using purely voice.